nitinumeshm/python-programs-practice/README.md

-# python-programs-practice
+# Python Programs for Practice
-These are some python programs which I did for practice
+These are some python programs which I did for practice when I first started learning the programming language.
+Feel free to explore them all.